dyninst/dyninst/docs/patchAPI/public/Point.h.rst

       Returns the object where this point resides.

-  .. cpp:function:: const InstructionAPI::Instruction::Ptr insn() const
+  .. cpp:function:: const InstructionAPI::Instruction insn() const

       Returns the instruction where this point resides.